To obtain an application for nomination, please send an email to email@example.com or call 317-630-2014.

 To obtain an application, please send an email to firstname.lastname@example.org or call 317-630-2014.

-The Emerging Conservationist award – made possible by a grant by the Sidekick Foundation – is a biennial award recognizing conservationists under 40 years of age with the talent and drive to make a significant impact on saving an animal species or group of species.
-Applications will be accepted in English, Spanish, French, Portuguese, Mandarin, Russian and Arabic and must be requested no later than Jan.
-4, 2022 by emailing Nomination@indianapolisprize.org.
-The application process closes on Feb.
+The Emerging Conservationist award is a biennial award recognizing conservationists under 40 years of age with the talent and drive to make a significant impact on saving an animal species or group of species.
+Interested Applicants should please send an email to Nomination@indianapolisprize.org to request an application for the Emerging Conservationist award.
+The deadline for completed applications for the Emerging Conservationist must be submitted by Feb.
 25, 2022.
+To request an application in Spanish, French, Portuguese, Mandarin, Russian or Arabic you must submit your request to Nomination@indianapolisprize.org no later than Jan.
+4, 2022

 Disclaimer of Responsibility, Rejection of Applications, Disqualification.
 The Indianapolis Zoological Society, Inc. is not responsible for lost, late, non-delivered, or misdirected mail, e-mail, or communications malfunctions of any kind in the administration of the Indianapolis Prize or for the failure of any application to be received by the Indianapolis Zoo on account of postal or courier delays or losses, technical problems, or traffic congestion on the Internet or at any Web site, or any combination thereof.
 The Applicant acknowledges and accepts that the Indianapolis Zoo reserves the absolute right to reject any late or incomplete application.
 Likewise, if the Applicant or the Nominating Party omits any material fact on the application form or in any other submitted materials, or if Applicant engages in immoral, improper, unseemly or illegal behavior, or any behavior adverse to the Indianapolis Zoo or the other Applicants, whether intentional or unintentional, the Applicant may be disqualified at any point in the process at the Indianapolis Zoo’s sole discretion.
 If any disqualifying information or provision of false information is discover.